Mint-Coriander Chutney with Salt-n-Peppa Shrimp

-- It's so flavorful that a little goes a long way with this chutney.
+- It's so flavorful that a little goes a long way with this stuff.

-- Marinate the shrimp (or whatever meat/veggies you like) for a few hours in the chutney before cooking instead of tossing it in after.
+- You could also marinate the shrimp (or whatever meat/veggies you like) for a few hours in the chutney before cooking instead of tossing it in after.

-- Blend into aioli or a hollandaise sauce
+- Blend the chutney into aioli or a hollandaise sauce

-- Add extra olive oil and use as a salad dressing
+- Add extra olive oil and use it as a salad dressing

-- Buy this chutney from me in a jar on a regular basis.
+- Buy this chutney from me in a jar on a a regular basis.
 I am now accepting orders and I am 100% serious.
-It's now legal to sell homemade food in California.